danilocgsilva/programming-knowledge/maths.md

 Tries to discover the underlying function that yields the results.

-## 6. In Brazil, it is selled fuel in two flavors: gasoline and alcool.
+## 6. In Brazil, it is selled fuel in two flavors: gasoline and alcohol.
 The price of liter for gasoline is $ 6.50 .
-Meanwhile, the liter of alcool is selled by $ 4.10.
-But that is a catch: the regislation states that a liter of gasoline must have a mix of 27% of alcool.
+Meanwhile, the liter of alcohol is selled by $ 4.10.
+But that is a catch: the regislation states that a liter of gasoline must have a mix of 27% of alcohol.
 The question: what would be the *real* price of the gasoline, if it is selled in a mix of 100% of gasoline?

+Observation: maybe the price for gasoline, alcohol and the tax changes.
+There's an script in the playground/php to handle this issue, so you can change the values to test the *real price*.

+## How to do by hand the following operation?

+$$ 5.393 \over 0.72